-2 day Inca Trail hike with camping is one of hike list experience for anyone planning a trip to Machu Picchu, It gives you a taste of the Classic Inca Trail hike but takes half the time and requires less than half the physical exertion This hike involves 2 day hike on the short trail to Machu Picchu and 1 night camping in the Puente ruinas.
+2 Day Inca Trail with camping is one of hike list experience for anyone planning a trip to Machu Picchu, It gives you a taste of the Inca Trail hike but takes half the time and requires less than half the physical exertion.
+The Short Inca Trail with camping involves on the 2 day hike to Machu Picchu with a professional tour guide, cook and porters.
+Spend a night in the Machu Picchu camping in the Puente ruinas and view the sacred mountain.
+We have quality service all inclusive and you don´t need to bring equipment, Tierras Vivas will provide the all equipment and hiking poles.

 Departure Point: Cusco - We pick you up from your hotel.